Manfred logoManfred logo

 Comparison between male and female representation according to the different roles.

-In terms of percentage, by roles, there is no role in which there is a certain parity.
-Only in UX/UI design are the percentages very close.
-Technical leadership roles have the fewest women.
-While Product, Testing and Data are what they deal with the most.
+In terms of percentages by role, there is no role with any degree of parity.
+Only in UX/UI design do the percentages come close.
+Technical leadership and infrastructure roles have the fewest women, while Product, Testing, and Data roles have the most.

 Salary aspirations by gender and role